1911 Revolution: Background

 After suffering its first defeat by the West in the First Opium War in 1842, a conservative court culture constrained efforts to reform and did not want to cede authority to local officials.
-Following defeat in the Second Opium War in 1860, the Qing began efforts to modernize by adopting Western technologies through the Self-Strengthening Movement.
-In the wars against the Taiping (1851–64), Nian (1851–68), Yunnan (1856–73) and the Northwest (1862–77), the court came to rely on armies raised by local officials.
+After its defeat in the Second Opium War in 1860, the Qing began efforts to modernize by adopting Western technologies through the Self-Strengthening Movement.
+In the wars against the Taiping (1851–1864), Nian (1851–1868), Yunnan (1856–1873) and Dungan (1862–1877), the court came to rely on armies raised by local officials.
 After a generation of relative success in importing Western naval and weapons technology, defeat in the First Sino-Japanese War in 1895 was all the more humiliating and convinced many of the need for institutional change.
-The court established the New Army under Yuan Shikai and many concluded that Chinese society also needed to be modernized if technological and commercial advancements were to succeed.
+The court established the New Army under Yuan Shikai, and many concluded that Chinese society also needed to be modernized if technological and commercial advancements were to succeed.

-In 1898, the Guangxu Emperor turned to reformers like Kang Youwei and Liang Qichao who offered a program inspired in large part by the reforms in Japan.
+In 1898, the Guangxu Emperor turned to reformers like Kang Youwei and Liang Qichao, who offered a program that was inspired in large part by the reforms in Japan.
 They proposed basic reform in education, military, and economy in the so-called Hundred Days' Reform.
 The reform was abruptly canceled by a conservative coup led by Empress Dowager Cixi.
 The Emperor was put under house arrest in June 1898, where he remained until his death in 1908.
-Reformers Kang and Liang exiled themselves to avoid being executed.
+The reformers Kang and Liang exiled themselves to avoid being executed.
 The Empress Dowager controlled policy until her death in 1908, with support from officials such as Yuan.
-Attacks on foreigners and Chinese Christians in the Boxer Rebellion, encouraged by the Empress Dowager, prompted another foreign invasion of Beijing in 1900.
+Attacks on foreigners and Chinese Christians in the Boxer Rebellion, which was encouraged by the Empress Dowager, prompted another foreign invasion of Beijing in 1900.

 After the Allies imposed a punitive settlement, the Qing court carried out basic fiscal and administrative reforms, including local and provincial elections.
-These moves did not secure trust or wide support among political activists.
-Many, like Zou Rong, felt strong anti-Manchu prejudice and blamed them for China's troubles.
+The moves did not secure trust or wide support among political activists.
+Many of them like Zou Rong felt strong anti-Manchu prejudice and blamed the Qing for China's troubles.
 Kang Youwei and Liang Qichao formed the Emperor Protection Society in an attempt to restore the emperor, but others, such as Sun Yat-sen organized revolutionary groups to overthrow the dynasty rather than reform it.
-They could operate only in secret societies and underground organizations, in foreign concessions, or exile overseas, but created a following among Chinese in North America and Southeast Asia, and within China, even in the new armies.
-The famine in 1906 and 1907 was also a major contributor to the revolution.
-After the death of the Empress Dowager and the Emperor in 1908, conservative Manchu elements in the court opposed reform and provoked support for revolutionaries.
+They could operate only in secret societies and underground organizations, in foreign concessions, or exile overseas, but created a following among overseas Chinese in North America and Southeast Asia, and within China, even in the new armies.
+The Chinese famine of 1906–1907 was also a major contributor to the revolution.
+Following the death of the Guangxu Emperor and Cixi in 1908, the throne was inherited by the two-year-old Xuantong Emperor, with Prince Chun as a regent.
+The prince continued the reform path of Cixi, but conservative Manchu elements in the court opposed it, which caused further support for revolutionaries.